 If you wear hearing aids, it’s important to keep on top of ear wax, as it can block your ears (and hearing), as well as the receiver and other parts of your hearing aid device.
 The acidic nature of ear wax can damage the delicate electrical components.
 In fact, ear wax buildup is one of the most common reasons for hearing aid repairs.

 How to clean ear wax from hearing aids:

 Ear wax doesn’t need to be removed most of the time—our bodies will naturally produce and expel it.
 However, if you’re experiencing symptoms of ear wax buildup or impacted ear wax (such as earache, itching, tinnitus or a sensation of fullness in/plugging of the ear), it’s worth getting evaluated by your doctor.

 You can also try a few home treatments to remove ear wax.
 (Note: You may want to consult your doctor or hearing care provider first before going the DIY route.)

 A few important notes:

-If the at-home methods are not effective, consult your doctor.
+If the at-home methods of cleaning your ears are not effective, consult your doctor.
 They can prescribe special drops or remove impacted ear wax via irrigation or manual extraction.